Some simple theories from a Boolean algebra point of view: Preliminaries on ultrafilters

+The first idea we shall need is ``separation of variables,'' from \cite{MiSh:999}.
+As sketched in \S \ref{s:kunen} above, the state of the art following \cite{Sh:c} had been building regular ultrafilters on $\lambda$ or $I$, $|I| = \lambda$ by transfinite induction, making decisions about elements of $\mcp(\lambda)$, or about related elements of some independent family of functions.
+There was a priori no place in this story for Boolean algebras other than $\mcp(\lambda)$, or for calling on the help of irregular ultrafilters.

+A different way one could try to proceed is the following; separation of variables essentially says that it will work.
+Start with $I$, $|I| = \lambda$, on which we want to build a regular ultrafilter.
+Choose a Boolean algebra $\ba$ which has size $2^\lambda$ and has maximal antichains of size $\leq \lambda$ (these are the only senses in which it needs to `look like' the power set of $\lambda$).
+Build a regular \emph{filter} $\de_0$ on $\lambda$ which is regular, which is ``sufficiently expressive'' (more soon) and which has the property that the quotient $\mcp(I)/\de_0$ is our $\ba$.
+Now the problem of building a regular ultrafilter on $I$ reduces to the problem of building an ultrafilter $\de_*$ on $\ba$, in the sense that given any $\de_*$ on $\ba$, we can ``combine'' $\de_0$ and $\de_*$ in the natural way to get an ultrafilter $\de$ on $\lambda$, which is regular because it extends $\de_0$.
+Of course $\de_*$ itself need not be regular.

+The reason separation of variables is a theorem is twofold.
+First, since this is all in the service of Keisler's order, one has to be sure that moving the construction problem to the quotient won't irrevocably lose information: that is, we can ensure a given `goodness' problem from the original ultrapower is solved by transferring it to a related problem, called a `morality' problem (see next subsection) in $\ba$, $\de_*$ and solving this there.
+The theorem says that this will work if $\de_0$, the enveloping regular filter, meets a certain condition called excellence (for most including present purposes, good is enough), and goes on to say that for any $\ba$ as described, we can indeed arrange for the quotient to be isomorphic to $\ba$ while having $\de_0$ be excellent.

-The next idea we shall need is ``separation of variables,'' which transfers the problem of building a regular ultrafilter on $\lambda$ onto any reasonable Boolean algebra (complete, of size $\leq 2^\lambda$, with the $\lambda^+$-c.c.).
-A recent exposition is in \cite{MiSh:1167} \S 7.
-It is useful to know that by \cite{mm1}, Keisler's order reduces to saturation of $\vp$-types.
-First:
+Summarizing, separation of variables transfers the problem of building a regular ultrafilter on $|I|$, $|I| = \lambda$ onto any reasonable Boolean algebra (complete, of size $\leq 2^\lambda$, with the $\lambda^+$-c.c.).\footnote{For an even more detailed exposition, see also \cite{MiSh:1167} \S 7. } We will use the following notation.

 \begin{defn}[Regular ultrafilters built from tuples, from \cite{MiSh:999} Theorem 6.13] Suppose $\de$ is a regular ultrafilter on $I$, $|I| = \lambda$.
 We say that $\de$ is built from $(\de_0, \ba, \de_*, \jj)$ when: